 - Promotion of the right to development (2011)

 - The rights of older persons (2014)

 - Access to medicines in the context of the right to health (2015)

 - Human rights and fundamental freedoms of persons with disabilities (2016)

 The Human Rights Council, in its

 resolution A/HRC/RES/32/27 entitled “The Social Forum”, decided that the 2017 meeting of the Social Forum should focus on

 “the promotion and protection of human rights in the context of the human immunodeficiency virus (HIV) epidemic and other communicable diseases and epidemics.”

-The 2017 Social Forum will take place from 2 to 4 October 2017 in Room XX, Palais des Nations, Geneva, Switzerland.
+The 2017 Social Forum will take place from 2 to 4 October 2017 in Room XVII, Palais des Nations, Geneva, Switzerland.
 More information is forthcoming on this page.